jundalisay/superblist/content/en/research/descartes/philosophy/part-1/section-01c.md

 ---
-title: "What is Thought?"
+title: "The Idea of God"
 heading: Section 1c
 weight: 4
-description: "To seek truth, it is necessary once in life to doubt all things as far as possible."
+description: "We may validly infer God's existence from necessary existence being comprised in our concept of him"
 contributors: ['Descartes']
 image: "/covers/philos.png"
 icon: "/icons/descartes.png"